WinnyTroy/Django-Notes/restful-is-about?.md

 				created = models.DateTimeField('auto_now_add=True')  date it was "delivered" to the port
 				active = models.BooleanField()

-Try and run the server with """python manage.py runserver""".
+Try and run the server with **python manage.py runserver**.
 Django will notify you about some migrations to make? well, that's creating the actual tables in the database ;-)

 In order to access the admin interface, you also require an account, run the following command:
-		""" python manage.py create superuser """
+		**python manage.py create superuser**
 follow the steps described.

 Root to the folder 'admin.py', here we'll register our application in the admin interface.
 				First add an import: from fish.models import Fish
 				then add : admin.site.register(Fish).

-run the server and access the admin, the address should be 127.0.0.1:8000/admin
+run the server and access the admin, the address should be **127.0.0.1:8000/admin**

 Are you using Version Control?
 This is probably a good time to commit.